 Octarine Women Artists’ Collective (OWAC), founded in 2013, is a group of eight women working in various media who have decided to show together.

-Current members are Judy French (oil), Carol Hughes (watercolour), Kim Johnston (watermedia and oils), Dianne Kennedy Cruttenden (woven tapestry), Jean Loney (glass mosaic), Gail Root (oils and chalk pastel), M. Anne Smith (textile and fibre art), and Heather Wood (glass and mixed media).
+Current members are Judy French (oil), Carol Hughes (watercolour), Kim Johnston (watermedia and oils), Dianne Kennedy Cruttenden (woven tapestry), Jean Loney (in memory, glass mosaic), Gail Root (oils and chalk pastel), M. Anne Smith (textile and fibre art), and Nancy Farrell (acrylics).

 Past members who exhibited in previous shows are Deborah Dryden (encaustic), Helen Hughes (textile art), Mary Karavos (paper collage), Leslie Miles (soft pastel and mixed media), and Susan Strachan Johnson (mixed media fibre).